Luger: I don't have one.

 - Demon: The Descent puts you in the position of one of the fallen engineers of the divine mechanism, meaning there are times when you can invoke common misunderstandings for power.
 For instance, the Combustion Embed exploits the fact that everyone knows a car will explode if you shoot it.

-- In the d20 Modern Sourcebook Cyberscape, you can get an implant called Organ Remapping.
-"Organ remapping is an extensive set of minor cybernetic devices that relocate a recipientís internal organs and add safety valves, cutoffs, back-ups, and alternatives to many of the more critical and fragile organic systems."
+- You can get an implant called Organ Remapping.
+"Organ remapping is an extensive set of minor cybernetic devices that relocate a recipient's internal organs and add safety valves, cutoffs, back-ups, and alternatives to many of the more critical and fragile organic systems."
 So any character can invoke Organ Dodge.

-- Same game, different trope: Combat Clairvoyance.
-Psionic characters can use a power called Combat Claivoyance, and any character in a campaign with Cyberscape can use Kata Calculators/Computers, which are chips implanted into the brain comparing the battle to millions of battle sequences stored, and calculating the most probable next move from the opponent, giving advance warning to the user.
+- Combat Clairvoyance.
+Psionic characters can use a power called Combat Clairvoyance, and any character in a campaign with Cyberscape can use Kata Calculators/Computers, which are chips implanted into the brain comparing the battle to millions of battle sequences stored, and calculating the most probable next move from the opponent, giving advance warning to the user.

 - In Knights of the Old Republic, it is ambiguous if Jolee Bindo is acting like a Grumpy Old Man because it is expected of someone his age and he finds humor in fulfilling the sterotype or if he actually is a Grumpy Old Man but Genre Savvy about it (or some of both).
 Check out his Wookieepedia quote pages and judge for yourself.

-- The Pokťmon move Grass Knot invokes Broken Heel.
+- The Pokémon move Grass Knot invokes Broken Heel.
 It uses grass to trip the opponent.
 The amount of damage depends on the opponent's weight.

 - From Portal 2's co-op campaign:

-GLaDOS: This is the Computer Intelligence Training and Enrichment Center Human Test Subject Research Center or SinTech.
+GLaDOS: This is the Computer Intelligence Training and Enrichment Center Human Test Subject Research Center, or CInTECH.
 But why don't we all just agree to call it the hub?

 Elan: Wow!
 Just like a Vin Diesel movie!

-- In this comic, Elan insisted that the party allow themselves to be captured because a net had fallen on them.
-When the other two party members simply lift up the net (it was made for catching game, not humanoids) and try to escape, they're beaten up by orcs and then captured anyway.
+- In "Nuthin' but Net", Elan insists that the party allow themselves to be captured because a net has fallen on them.
+When the other two party members simply lift up the net (it is made for catching game, not humanoids) and try to escape, they're beaten up by orcs and then captured anyway.
+Cue smug Bard, and audience realization that a man who actually does live in a world of narrative tropes probably has some method to his madness.

 - Subverted in a later comic, when Elan insists that another character's poor choice of words are inevitably going to lead to his immediate death.
 By this point, everyone around him is so used to successfully invoked tropes that they look around, waiting for a trope that never comes.